Lorazepam (Ativan)

 Lorazepam in Dementia and Older Adults

-Older adults and people with dementia are much more sensitive to lorazepam’s sedative and cognitive side effects.
-As we age, liver metabolism slows and kidneys clear drugs less efficiently, so lorazepam sticks around longer, making falls, confusion, and long sedation more likely.
+Older adults and people with dementia react more strongly to lorazepam’s sedative and cognitive effects.
+As folks age, their liver and kidneys slow down, so the drug sticks around longer, raising the risk of falls, confusion, and extended sedation.

-Doctors usually keep an eye on a few things:
+Doctors usually keep an eye on a few key things:

 Factor Recommended Action